kahwee/guriddo-formatfactory/README.md

 =====================
 Guriddo FormatFactory is a FormatFactory that is made for SlickGrid.
 The intention is to make it simpler to change the cell output.
 Gurrido Formatters are a set of convenient formatters for your SlickGrid application.

+### Prerequisites

+* SlickGrid 2.1 (Latest in GitHub)
+* Moment.js (only required if you specified column formatLibrary 'moment')
+* Numeral.js (only required if you specified column formatLibrary 'numeral')

 ### When should you not use Guriddo FormatFactory

 While Guriddo FormatFactory does format for you, it is not tested on cases where editing for the SlickGrid spreadsheet is involved.